jlbelanger/galleri/README.md

 JS configuration options are defined in [`js/main.php`](https://github.com/jlbelanger/galleri-project/blob/main/js/main.js).
 Make your changes in the `js/main.js` file created by the setup script.

-### SCSS
+### CSS

-SCSS configuration options are defined in [`scss/utilities/_variables.scss`](https://github.com/jlbelanger/galleri/blob/main/scss/utilities/_variables.scss).
-To override these settings, re-define the variables in `scss/style.css`, then follow the instructions below to compile the SCSS changes.
+CSS variables are defined in [`css/utilities/variables.css`](https://github.com/jlbelanger/galleri/blob/main/css/utilities/variables.css).
+To override these settings, re-define the variables in `css/style.css`, then follow the instructions below to compile the CSS changes.

 ## Development